Click to see the

 When motorists switched to Diesel powered pickups to get better fuel economy, the price of Diesel fuel spiked to more than $4 per gallon, doubling the cost of shipping freight by truck.
-Efficiency improvements in container ships, such as steam turbines to generate power from waste heat, made it cheaper for big box retailers to import goods from from China than to ship them across the United States—destroying American manufacturing and turning a short term recession into a long term depression.
+Efficiency improvements in container ships, such as steam turbines that generate additional power using waste heat in their exhaust, made it cheaper for big box retailers to import goods from from China than to ship them across the United States—destroying American manufacturing and turning a short term recession into a long term depression.
 As with safety features, size and weight limits intended to protect the roads from overweight trucks prohibit installing more efficient engines and exhaust heat recovery systems even though additional axles and heavier advanced suspension systems actually reduce highway damage.

 Even without including the costs of global warming, the Government Accountability Office estimated that the pollution, accident, and congestion costs of trucks are six times that of trains.
 Even the noise of trucks causes people to use more air conditioning than they otherwise would.
 According to a study by the Federal Railroad Administration, intermodalism is up to five times more fuel efficient than trucking.
 Even on short trips, ships and trains are twice as efficient as trucks.
 If either Presidential Candidate Ron Paul’s 'Safer Truck Act' or my related litigation had received a fair hearing, intermodal vehicles could have prevented the 2008 recession by capping the price of Diesel fuel at well below $2 per gallon.